5 Mistakes to Avoid When Using Dry Ice

 3. Storing it in the freezer or an airtight container.

-Once you bring dry ice home, it's important to store it properly before you use it.
-If you keep it in the freezer, it will not only melt into a gas quickly, since the freezer is so much warmer than the temperature of dry ice, but it could also cause it to shut down.
+Once you bring dry ice home, it’s important to store it properly before you use it.
+If you keep it in the freezer, it will not only melt into a gas quickly, since the freezer is so much warmer than the temperature of dry ice, but it could also cause the freezer to shut down.
 And if you store it in an airtight container, when it turns into a gas it could cause the container to explode.

-Follow this tip: The best place to store dry ice is in a styrofoam cooler with its lid ajar.
+Follow this tip: The best place to store dry ice is in a styrofoam or insulated cooler with its lid ajar.
 That will help maintain its temperature while allowing it to have some ventilation for the gas to escape.

 4. Using it in an area that’s not well-ventilated.